 The insider’s tip: Cala Deia provides a very good and quiet place to anchor the boat from where you also have beautiful panoramic views over the whole bay and mountainous surroundings.

 B Lucava (CC BY-NC-ND 2.0)

-The other beach, Es Canyeret (also known as Platja de Llucalcari), is lying 2.7km away and is accessible only by foot or boat.
+The other beach, Es Canyeret (also known as Platja de Llucalcari), lies just under three kilometres away and is accessible only by foot or boat.
 This small rocky cove is popular for its natural mineral rich mud baths, found next to the fresh water stream.
-Llucalcari is a nudist beach and has a thoroughly chilled out ”free spirit vibe”.
+Llucalcari is a nudist beach and has a thoroughly chilled out ‘free spirit vibe’.
 The both beaches are a perfect heaven for snorkeling as their waters are exceptionally crystal clear.